-- a) Provide an overall increase of 3.34 percent for revenue (net of UCC offset) and 2.97 percent per capita for hospitals under Global Budgets, as shown in Table 2.
+- a) Provide an overall increase of 3.14 percent for revenue (net of UCC offset) and 2.77 percent per capita for hospitals under Global Budgets, as shown in Table 2.
 In addition, staff is proposing to split the approved revenue into two targets, a mid-year target and a year-end target.
 Staff will apply 49.73 percent of the Total Approved Revenue to determine the mid-year target and the remainder of revenue will be applied to the year-end target.
 Staff is aware that there are a few hospitals that do not follow this pattern of seasonality and will adjust the split accordingly. - b) Allocate 0.28 percent of the inflation allowance based on each hospital's proportion of drug cost to total cost.
 In addition to an adjustment for drug prices, staff is also proposing a 0.20 percent adjustment for drug volume/utilization, 0.10 percent prospectively allocated to hospitals using the FY 2016 outpatient oncology drug utilization and standard costs filed by hospitals, and the other 0.10 percent based on actual growth for FY 2017 over FY 2016.
-These adjustments will help fund the rising cost of new outpatient, physician-administered drugs.

-- c) The Commission should continue to closely monitor performance targets for Medicare, including Medicare's growth in Total Cost of Care and Hospital Cost of Care per beneficiary during the performance year.
+These adjustments will help fund the rising cost of new outpatient, physician-administered drugs. - c) The Commission should continue to closely monitor performance targets for Medicare, including Medicare's growth in Total Cost of Care and Hospital Cost of Care per beneficiary during the performance year.
 As always, the Commission has the authority to adjust rates as it deems necessary. - d) Hospitals should renew the GBR amendment that was put into place for FY 2017 that requires a focus on reducing Potentially Avoidable Utilization (PAU) and a continued focus on total cost of care growth, ensuring that hospital savings are not swamped by non-hospital cost growth.
 Continuing a focus on PAU will be important to meeting performance needs in the current year.
-Hospitals should continue to focus on care improvements, working with physician partners in Care Redesign Programs and with ACOs. - e) Continue to consider on an ongoing basis whether to differentiate hospital updates based on progress relative to high needs patients and other aligned efforts with physicians and other providers.
+Hospitals should continue to focus on care improvements, working with physician partners in Care Redesign Programs and with ACOs.